charliecalvert/CloudNotes/Prog270/Week03.md

 But how is that done?
 Exactly what makes a page work on a mobile phone?

-A page can "look wrong" on a mobile in various ways.
+A page can "look wrong" on a mobile device in various ways.
 For instance, consider this picture:

 ![Bad Image](../Images/MobileLook01.png)

-It just doesn't look very nice.
+It doesn't look very nice because the fonts are outsized.
 Now look at these pictures:

 ![Good Image](../Images/MobileLook02.png)

 ![Good Image](../Images/MobileLook03.png)

-Both of these latter images just look better.
+Both of these latter images look better than the first picture.
 In particular, their fonts are in the right proportion to the page.

 It turns out that it is simple to convert a normal HTML page to one that will work in a mobile browser.
 At least in some cases it can